kubevela/kubevela/design/vela-core/rollout-design.md

  indicated in the [detailed rollout plan design](#rollout-plan-work-with-different-type-of-workloads).

-## Notable implementation level details
+## Notable implementation level design decisions
-Here are some high level implementation details based on the
+Here are some high level implementation design decisions that will impact the user experience of rolling out.

 ### Rollout workflows
 As we mentioned in the introduction section, we will implement two rollout controllers that work